AliEzzat383/Python_Game_Dev/README.md

 # Python_Game_Dev
- game development of snake in python using object oriented programming
+ game development in python using Pygame library